wombleton/gitlaw-nz/acts/M/Maritime Security Act 2004.md

     (6) Subject to subsection (3), a direction remains in effect until it is rescinded.

     Compare: 1990 No 98 [ss 77A][111], [77B][112]

+    Section 49(4): replaced, on 5 August 2013, by [section 77(3)][115] of the Legislation Act 2012 (2012 No 119).

 ##### 50 Taking weapons on to ships or into port security areas

-*   (1) A person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 5 years, who, without lawful authority or reasonable excuse, or without the written permission of the ship security officer (with respect to boarding a ship) or the port facility security officer (with respect to entering a port security area), intentionally takes, or attempts to take, on board a ship or into a port security area---
+*   (1) A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 5 years, who, without lawful authority or reasonable excuse, or without the written permission of the ship security officer (with respect to boarding a ship) or the port facility security officer (with respect to entering a port security area), intentionally takes, or attempts to take, on board a ship or into a port security area---

     *   (a) a firearm, or any other dangerous or offensive weapon or instrument of any kind; or